mouseandthebillionaire/planetVelocityMap/Process/Conversations.md

 Anyway in our conversation we were realizing that you're interested in a whole *range* of durational thinkings (not as smart... we're losing it...)?
 That you were as(?) interested in smaller "aha" moments.
 And I was agreeing that I'm interested in those moments in my own work as well - stimulating not some deep passage of thought and reflection but bumping up against somebody's brain for a moment.

 And we were also talking about the idea of these things as having a kind of potential "affordance" for... contemplation?
 At a later time?
 That the thing itself isn't *contemplative* but that it may possess something that can be contemplated as a potentially completely separate activity?
-Or not at all...
+Or not at all... <MB: Oliveras' 'Deep Listening' as a parallel comes to mind>

 We were thus talking about "ahas" instead of contemplative things.
 (And in amongst all this you were also still rejecting "reflection" as kind of too didactic I think.
-Contemplation, when you "make" someone contemplate, probably has the same flavour tbh.)
+Contemplation, when you "make" someone contemplate, probably has the same flavour tbh.) <MB: too true.
+How do we talk about making something 'contemplative' vs 'making someone contemplate'?
+A distinction worth thinking about>

 So is there a word, a fancy smart word, for "ahas"?
 There's "realisation", but it's so bombastic.
 I used to use the word "curious" in connection with my work when I was more interested in positioning myself with some sort of "brand".
-And so there's "curios", things that stimulated curiosity (and perhaps "relieve" it at the same time?).
+And so there's "curios", things that stimulated curiosity (and perhaps "relieve" it at the same time?). <MB: 'Curious Play' does have a nice feel to it>

 And somehow the "aha" thing also kind of pushes me toward something I value in meditation practice that *isn't* locked down to the sitting still for an hour thinking nothing, thing, which is the pleasant sense of *noticing* reality more often.
 So "noticing" is kind of a nice term... kind of anti-immersive in a gentle way... the idea that one would *notice* what it happening?